lucasb-eyer/go-colorful/README.md

 go-colorful
 ===========
-A library for playing with colors in go.
+A library for playing with colors in go (golang).

 Why?
 ====